Vennyhedgie/Profession-Mechanic-Megapack/README.md

 A collection of additional visual elements for a few profession mechanics and weapons with hard to track buff icons or trait interactions.
 Some of them feature minor animations so they will look better in motion!

-These are meant to look somewhat cohesive with the existing UI style, using fairly minimalistic graphics.
+These are meant to look somewhat cohesive with the existing UI style, using fairly minimalistic graphics or reusing exising UI assets.

 A few examples (You can see an in-depth list of features after the How to use section):